cschreib/kmos-scripts/README.md

  - - KMOS.2014-11-25T07:58:06.107-sci.fits
 ```

-For this particular KMOS program, I get in the end 6 OBs, 4 calibration sets and 5 standard star calibration sets (I show only two of each above, since the whole list would otherwise be very long).
+For this particular KMOS program (10 hours), I get in the end 10 OBs, 9 calibration sets and 13 standard star calibration sets (I show only two of each above, since the whole list would otherwise be very long).
+You may get more or less similar numbers, depending on how long was your program.

 ## C. Reduce the calibration data